-Six full days in Italy.
-Unbelievable landscapes, rainbows, shopping, and wine.
-Perugia, Umbria, Assisi, Cortana, places I’d never heard of but had seen in movies like Under the Tuscany Sun and on CNN during darker times.
+In 2018, I spent six full days in Italy, experiencing unbelievable landscapes, rainbows, shopping, and wine.
+Perugia, Umbria, Assisi, Cortana, places I’d never heard of but had seen in movies like Under the Tuscany Sun and on CNN during darker times for Amanda Knox.

-The locals said the air was unseasonably warm for autumn at eighty degrees.
+The locals said the air was unseasonably warm for September at eighty degrees.
 Somebody mentioned a weaver lived up the hill from our quaint hotel.
 Did I forget to share that we were a group of 17 women who had traveled to Umbria for a yoga retreat?
 (Yoga, not for me and apparently not for a few others on this trip).
 A couple of us walked (hiked) to the weaver’s house with the sun heating our way.
-Let’s just say that eighty degrees felt more like one hundred and ten degrees.
+Eighty degrees felt more like one hundred and ten degrees.

 “Ciao!” the weaver greeted us with a smile.
 We instantly realized she only spoke Italian.
 We only spoke English.
 Somehow we managed to communicate, learning that the weaver made every pattern, dyed all of her materials (strings, wool, yarn, silk), and as we noticed—she used several types of old-school looms to make her creations.